cpicanco/stimulus_control/README.md

 This is a repository to my own stimulus control programs.

-Validation Project (PCRF) is an ongoing project and includes a stimulus control program (Stimulus Control App) and some simple python scripts.
-The main program was writen in object pascal with the lazarus 1.2.6 IDE and was compiled on ubuntu 13.10, but was thought to be cross-plataform.
+Validation Project (PCRF) is an ongoing project and includes a stimulus control program (validation_study) and some simple (hacked) python scripts.
+The main program (validation_study) was writen in Object Free Pascal and Delphi with the lazarus 1.0.14 IDE and was compiled on ubuntu 13.10 (sancy), but was thought to be cross-plataform.

 The python scripts were meant to be interfaces to the Pupil Capture software.
 Pupil is an open source hardware and software platform to track eye movements (https://github.com/pupil-labs/pupil).